 What is the difference between an MPH and an MSPH in EPI?

-The MPH degree is a professional/practice-based degree that requires 42 credit hours, a practicum, and a thesis.
+The MPH degree is a professional degree that requires 42 hours of coursework, a thesis, and an applied practice experience.

-The MSPH degree is a professional degree tailored to students interested in specializing in epidemiology research and epidemiologic methods.
-It requires 48 hours of coursework, a thesis, and a practicum.
+The MSPH degree is a professional degree tailored to students with strong quantitative skills seeking to specialize in epidemiologic research and methods.
+It requires 48 hours of coursework, a thesis, and an applied practice experience.